1. Overview

 Through GoInsight's Jira node, you can seamlessly integrate issue management and project operations into your automation workflows.
 You can achieve comprehensive lifecycle management of issues, comments, attachments, users, and projects, including:

-• Monitor issue workflows by retrieving transitions, changelogs, and status updates.
+- Monitor and control issue workflows by retrieving transitions, performing status changes, and viewing changelogs.

 2. Prerequisites